 The types and locations of devices are based on engineering principles and judgment.
 Only in unique or special circumstances will location or selection of devices be reconsidered.

-If a request does not meet the criteria to progress through the process, you will receive written notification, by letter or email.
-Periodically throughout the process, a list will be posted of projects that are eligible for the program and projects that are funded.
-These lists will be posted on the Austin Transportation Department website and the Community Registry website.
+Periodically throughout the review process, a list will be posted of projects that are eligible for the program and projects that are funded.
+These lists will be posted on the Local Area Traffic Management website.

 This is a two-part answer: